-Now that most information is born digital and that digital information is typically very easy to copy and distribute, it is conceivable that copyright laws may become almost impossible to enforce.
-How might sellers support themselves in such an environment?
+As I noted in the introduction, most information is born digital and that digital information is typically very easy to copy and distribute, it is conceivable that copyright laws may become almost impossible to enforce.
+Are there ways for sellers to support themselves in such an environment?
+It is worth considering some of the options.
 Here is a brief list of business models that might work in a world without effective copyright.

-Make the original cheaper than a copy.
-This model is basically the limit pricing model described earlier.
-If copies have a transaction cost-a direct cost of copying, an inconvenience cost or the copy is inferior to the original in some way-then the seller can set the price low enough that copying is not attractive.
+Make original cheaper than copy.

+This is basically the limit pricing model described earlier.
+If there is a transaction cost for a copy-a direct cost of copying, an inconvenience cost, or the copy is inferior to the original in some way-then the seller can set the price low enough that it is not attractive to copy.

-Make a copy more expensive than the original.
-The "cost of copying" is partially under the control of the seller, who could use a "digital rights management system,"
+Make copy more expensive than original.

-some anticopying technology or threats of legal action that would increase the cost of copying and, therefore, increase the price that it could charge for its product.
+The "cost of copying" is partially under the control of the seller, who could use a "digital rights management system," some anticopying technology, or threats of legal action which would increase the cost of copying and, therefore, increase the price that it could charge for its product.

 Sell physical complements.

-When you buy a physical CD, you get liner notes, photos and so on.
-Perhaps you could get a poster, a membership in a fan club, a lottery ticket or a free T-shirt, as well.
-These items might not be available to someone who downloaded an illicit copy of a song.
+When you buy a physical CD you get liner notes, photos, and so on.
+Perhaps you could get a poster, a membership in a fan club, a lottery ticket, a free T-shirt, as well.
+These items might not be available to someone who simply downloaded an illicit copy of a song.

 Sell information complements.

-One can give away the product (as in open-source software like Red Hat Linux) and then sell support contracts.
+One can give away the product (e.g., Red Hat Linux) and sell support contracts.
 One can give away a cheap, low-powered version of some software and sell a high-powered version.

 Subscriptions.

-In this case, consumers purchase the information as a bundle over time, with the motivation presumably being convenience and perhaps timeliness of the information delivery.
-Even if all back issues are (eventually) posted online, the value of timely availability of current issues may prove sufficient to support production costs.
+In this case, consumers purchases the information as a bundle over time, with the motivation presumably being convenience and perhaps timeliness of the information delivery.
+Even if all back issues are (eventually) posted online, the value of timely availability of current issues is sufficient to support production costs.

-Sell a personalized version.
+Sell personalized version.

 One can sell a highly personalized version of a product so that copies made available to others would not be valuable.
 Imagine, for example, a personalized newspaper with only the items that you would wish to read.
 Those with different tastes may not find such a newspaper attractive.
 Selling works with digital fingerprints (encoding the identity of the purchaser) is an extreme form of this.
 (Playboy has allegedly put digital fingerprints in online images.)

 Advertise yourself.

 A downloaded song can be an advertisement for a personal appearance.
 Similarly, an online textbook (particularly if it is inconvenient to use online) can be an advertisement for a physical copy.
-There are many examples of materials that are freely published on the Internet that are also available in various physical forms for a fee, such as U.S. Government publications like The 9/11 Commission Report available at (http://www.9-11commission.gov/) or the National Academy of Sciences reports available at (http://www.nap.edu/).
+There are many examples of materials that are freely published on the Internet that are also available in various physical forms for a fee, such as US Government publications (e.g., The 9/11 Commission Report, or the National Academy of Sciences reports.

 Advertise other things.

-Broadcast television and radio give away content in order to sell advertisements.
+Broadcast TV and radio give away content in order to sell advertisements.
 Similarly, most magazines and newspapers use the per copy price to cover printing and distribution, while editorial costs are covered by advertising.
 Advertising is particularly valuable when it is closely tied to information about prospective buyers, so personalization can be quite important.
 In an extreme form, the advertisement can be completely integrated into the content via product placement.

 Monitoring.

-ASCAP monitors the playing of music in public places and collects a flat fee, which it then divvies up among its members.
+ASCAP monitors the playing of music in public places, collects a flat fee, which it then divvies up among its members.
 The shares are determined by a statistical algorithm.
 The Copyright Clearance Center uses a similar system for photocopying-a flat fee based on an initial period of statistical monitoring.